General entry requirements

 Students will be offered the opportunity at the start of their second year to apply for an optional Year Abroad.
 Following the application process, those students who are offered and take up a Year Abroad place transfer to the four-year History and Philosophy (with a Year Abroad) course, with the Year Abroad as the third of the four years.

-All students have the opportunity to apply for an intercalated year abroad at one of our partner universities.
-The Student Mobility Team based in the Office for Student Opportunity offers support for these activities, and the Department's dedicated Study Abroad Co-ordinator can provide more specific information and assistance.
+History and Philosophy students have the opportunity to join history students for a term in Venice at the start of year and also to apply for an intercalated year abroad at one of our partner universities.
+The Student Mobility Team based in the Office for Student Opportunity offers support for these activities, and both Department's dedicated Study Abroad Co-ordinators can provide more specific information and assistance.

 Core first-year History modules will introduce you to the study of modern history in a global context and help you develop research skills, while Philosophy modules examine Plato and Descartes and introduce you to symbolic logic.
 In subsequent years, you will have a wide range of choice from across the curriculum of both Departments, with core modules in your second year on History of Modern Philosophy and Individual, Polis and Society: Philosophical Reflections on History.